 Take our latest poll!
-What is the best way to eat holiday cookies?
+What's the best Valentine's Day treat?

 Exercise helps maintain physical fitness and overall health and wellness.
 Whether strengthening muscles and the cardiovascular system, honing athletic skills, or losing or maintaining weight, exercising is an important part of life.

 So just how much exercise should you be getting per day?
 Should you eat before or after exercising?
 Best Food Facts put together this handy infographic with exercising facts.

 Chemicals like carrageenan, maltodextrin, azodicarbonamide and xylitol are not unfamiliar to our food ingredients list.
 But if we can't pronounce them, should we really be eating them?

 It's true - your food contains chemicals.
 Julie M. Jones, PhD, CNS, LN, CFS, FICC, Distinguished Scholar and Professor Emerita, Foods and Nutrition, St. Catherine University, says, "Food is made of chemicals."
 But not all chemicals are bad, explains Dr. Jones.